ZikunFu/Embedding-Model-with-Instructions/README.md

     - TODO: Planning to implement Sentence Transformer, T5, Instructor, and other models.
 - **Enhance Text Embedding with Instructions:**
     - TODO: Experimenting with domain-specific instructions to improve embeddings
+    - TODO: Explore other kinds of instructions to improve embeddings
 - **Evaluate the Quality of Original and Augmented Text Embeddings:**
     - Currently evalute original text embeddings using SVM, MLP model from SKLearn
     - TODO: Exploring other evaluation method and classification models for linear seperability.